 Marine Corps offers bonuses to lure back former reserve pilots amid 'critical aviation shortfalls'

-The Marine Corps is offering former reserve aviators bonuses worth tens of thousands of dollars to rejoin inorder to fill “critical aviation shortfalls.”
+The Marine Corps is offering former reserve aviators bonuses worth tens of thousands of dollars to rejoin in order to fill “critical aviation shortfalls.”

 Continue Reading Below